sleekbyte/tailor/.github/CONTRIBUTING.md

 * The ANTLR-executable version of the Swift grammar (based on [The Swift Programming Language: Summary of the Grammar](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/zzSummaryOfTheGrammar.html)) is located at `src/main/antlr/com/sleekbyte/tailor/antlr/Swift.g4`
 * The lexer, parser, and listener generated via ANTLR from the grammar are located in `src/gen/java/com/sleekbyte/tailor/antlr/`
 * If modifications to the [ANTLR](http://www.antlr.org) grammar are necessary, regenerate the lexer/parser/listener:

 ```bash
 ./gradlew build
 ```

 * Ensure that all new code is tested via unit and/or functional tests (`src/test/java/`)
 * Verify that your changes pass all tests and comply with the project's style guidelines:

 ```bash
 script/cibuild
 ```

 ## Committing Changes

-* Do not commit to `master`, your changes will be reverted.
-Always create a new branch and submit your changes as a pull request
+* Always create a new branch and submit your changes as a pull request
 * Please follow Tim Pope's Git commit message guidelines in [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 * Specifically, ensure that the first line of your commit message is brief (50 chars or less) and "Capitalized with no terminating period", then leave a blank line and provide more detailed explanatory text if necessary in paragraph or bulleted form with "`-`" or "`*`"
 * Attempt to keep the amount of modified code per commit to a reasonable size and refer to any relevant issues with their ID, using the verbs fix/close/resolve to automatically close issues once the commit has been merged into `master` (e.g. "Fix #4: Add .travis.yml to test against Python 3.4")